Pelosi announces vote to limit Trump's war powers on Iran

 In her statement, Pelosi said members of Congress "have serious, urgent concerns about the administration’s decision to engage in hostilities against Iran and about its lack of strategy moving forward.
 Our concerns were not addressed by the president’s insufficient War Powers Act notification and by the administration’s briefing today."

-Pelosi said in her announcement that the resolution will be marked up by the House Rules Committee Wednesday night and go to the full House floor for a vote Thursday.
+Pelosi also said the resolution will be marked up by the House Rules Committee Wednesday night and go to the full House floor for a vote Thursday.

+Many Democrats complained after the drone strike on Soleimani that the White House had not notified Congress prior to the attack.
+Pelosi said in a statement Saturday that the notification "raises more questions than it answers" and "prompts serious and urgent questions about the timing, manner and justification of the administration’s decision to engage in hostilities against Iran."

+Pelosi also criticized the administration's decision to classify the notification, saying the move "compounds our many concerns, and suggests that the Congress and the American people are being left in the dark about our national security."

+The war powers resolution appears to have satisfied the concerns of some moderate Democrats who had expressed reservations about moving too fast.

-"I'm not prepared to endorse a particular resolution right now," Rep. Tom Malinowski, a moderate freshman from New Jersey, said.
+"I'm not prepared to endorse a particular resolution right now," Rep. Tom Malinowski, a moderate freshman from New Jersey, said Wednesday morning following the attacks by Iran.
 “A number of us have been talking about the best way to frame this.
 It has to take into account what happened last night; it has to take into account where we are right now.”

-House Democrats held a closed-door meeting Wednesday morning on the hostilities with Iran but did not reach an agreement on what a resolution to reassert congressional authority over U.S. military action would look like.

 “We won’t move forward until we have the robust support of every corner the caucus," Rep. Hakeem Jeffries, D-N.Y., said.
 "We want to act in a responsible fashion on behalf of the safety and security of the American people, that is what this is all about.”